Breastfeeding in public: Canada

 In Canada, Section 28 of the Canadian Charter of Rights and Freedoms gives equal rights and freedoms to men and women, without explicitly mentioning breastfeeding.
 Both British Columbia and Ontario have included protections against discrimination due to breastfeeding in their provincial Human Rights Codes.
 In both provinces, discrimination due to breastfeeding is included in existing protections against discrimination based on sex.
 INFACT Canada (Infant Feeding Action Coalition) is a national non-governmental organization that aims to protect infant and young child health as well as maternal well-being through the promotion and support of breastfeeding and optimal infant feeding practices.
 It is an organization that provides support and education for Canadian mothers.

 In 2009, a woman at a shop was asked by an employee to stop breastfeeding publicly, supported by a manager.
 She later received an apology and acknowledgement of customers' right to breastfeed.
 A worker at the YMCA in St. John's told a breastfeeding mother to leave the premises.
 The mother was feeding her seven-month-old daughter in a private change room, which required a monthly fee.
 YMCA CEO Jason Brown later apologized, stating "This situation has caused us to reflect and review, and certainly we see no reason why there should be a restriction to women breastfeed their babies in the adult-only change room."

-Inuit

-Inuit children have the lowest breastfeeding rates amongst Indigenous peoples in Canada, far lower than the Canadian average.
-According to a 2006 statistics report, 24% of Inuit children have never been breastfed.
-There have been health promotion programs created in order to increase the knowledge of the benefits of breastfeeding amongst Inuit women.